OnTheGoSystems/wpml-elasticpress/README.md

 ## Changelog

-### 1.1.0
+### 2.0.0
+- **Breakign change**: introduce a different index per language.
 - Fix `wpml_elasticpress` so it analiyzes posts in their own language when indexing them.
 - Fix the dashboard syncing process so it analiyzes posts in their own language when indexing them.
 - Fix the individual post sync-on-save process so it analiyzes the post in its own language.
+Update synced content on post trashed or deleted.
 - Fix the custom fields indexing so language codes are not taken as stopwords.
+- Bring support for the `Related posts` feature.

 ### 1.0.0